 Before installing this type of accessory (particularly for transmitters/receivers: frequency bandwidth, power level, position of the aerial, etc.), make sure it is compatible with your vehicle.
 You can get advice from an authorised dealer.
-Connect accessories with a maximum power of 120 Watts only.
+Connect accessories with a maximum power of 120 watts only.
 Fire hazard.
-When several accessory sockets are used at the same time, the total power of the connected accessories must not exceed 180 watts.

 No work may be carried out on the vehicle's electrical or radio circuits, except by authorised dealers: an incorrectly connected system may result in damage being caused to the electrical equipment and/or the components connected to it.
 If the vehicle is fitted with any aftermarket electrical equipment, make sure that the installation is correctly protected by a fuse.
 Establish the rating and position of this fuse.